ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x07` Accept Packet**

 This packet is sent once the game server has accepted the client (correct build, valid or no party).
-As of Feb 25, the server only accepts the client once the client solves a [JS](./incoming.md#0x0d-int-js-challenge-packet) and [PoW](./incoming.md#0x0b-pow-challenge-packet) challenge.
+As of Feb 25, the server only accepts the client once the client solves a [JS Challange](./incoming.md#0x0d-int-js-challenge-packet) and [PoW](./incoming.md#0x0b-pow-challenge-packet) challenge.

 Format:
 > `07`